Director of the Project

 Minlib Dallh, O.P., Co-Investigator, is the H.M.
 King Abdullah II Ibn Al Hussein of Jordan Fellow for the Study of Love in Religion at Regent’s Park College, Oxford.
 Following a doctorate at the University of Exeter in Islamic Studies and Christian-Muslim Relations, he has been Visiting Assistant Professor at Hartford Seminary, Loyola University New Orleans, Rosemont College and Candler Divinity School.
 His research focuses on comparative mysticism in Islam and Christianity, with special interest in love-mysticism in Sufism and the contribution of women mystics in both religious traditions.
 His book, A Sufi and a Friar.
 A Mystical Encounter of Two Men of God in the Abode of Islam (a study of the Sufi ‘Abdullah Anṣārī of Herat and the French Dominican friar, Serge de L. de Beaureceuil) will be published by Suny Press in 2017.
 In the ‘Love in Religion’ project he will focus on the mysticism of love in its mediaeval and modern forms.

-Eleanor McLaughlin, Research Assistant, holds a DPhil from the University of Oxford and a master’s degree from the University of Geneva.
-Ellie’s research interests include disability theology, medical ethics, and the interface between loving and being limited by the Other.
+Eleanor McLaughlin, Co-Investigator, is Lecturer in Ethics at Regent’s Park College, Oxford, and Lecturer in Theology and Ethics at the University of Winchester.
+Ellie holds a DPhil from the University of Oxford and a master’s degree from the University of Geneva.
+Her research interests include disability theology, medical ethics, and the interface between loving and being limited by the Other.
 Her doctoral research focused on the concept of ‘unconscious Christianity’ in Dietrich Bonheoffer’s late theology, and she is the author of ‘Dietrich Bonheoffer and the death of God theologians’, in Engaging Bonhoeffer: The Impact and Influence of Bonheoffer’s Life and Thought, ed. by Matthew D. Kirkpatrick (Fortress Press, 2016).
 Email: email@example.com.